-Unless your honey is gathered by a winsome bee-keeper with a picturesque apiary, captive-bred bees are killed in the process of making the sweet stuff.
+Unless your honey is gathered locally and ethically, it's best not to buy mass-produced honey.
 You do have alternative vegan food options, however, such as agave nectar, maple syrup and brown rice syrup.

 2. Breakfast Cereal

-Many are fortified with lanolin, a sheep product.
+Many cereals are fortified with lanolin, a sheep product.
 If you’ve ever marveled at how rain beads up on a thick lambswool sweater, lanolin is the answer.
-It’s basically sheep-grease, and it does contain vitamin D3.
-You don't have to give up cereal altogether.
-Love Grown and Kashi are good alternatives to other brands.
+It’s basically sheep-grease, but you don't have to give up cereal altogether.
+Brands like Love Grown and Kashi are good alternatives to other general brands.

 3. Foods With Red Dye

 You already know about the lipstick.
 Cochineal is also labeled “E120” or “red 4” on things like red candy.
-You still have options — PeTA-approved vegan candy like YumEarth Fruit Snacks, Airheads and Red Vines are all OK.
-And look for products that use the natural color from beets and strawberries.
+You still have options — PeTA-approved vegan candy like YumEarth Fruit Snacks, Airheads and Red Vines are all vegan approved.
+Better yet, look for products that use the natural color from beets and strawberries.

 4. Gummy Worms and Bears

-Gummies of all kinds are usually made with gelatin which is made by boiling bones, cartilage, skin and other body parts of slaughtered animals.
-The same goes for for marshmallows, chewing gum and, of course, Jell-O. Alternatives for non-vegan gummy products include Surf Sweets Annie’s Organic Homegrown Fruit Snacks, Squish Candies — these use plant thickeners, like pectin from apples and agar-agar, a seaweed.
+Gummies of all kinds are usually made with gelatin which is made from bones and cartilage from animals.
+The same goes for marshmallows, chewing gum and, of course, Jell-O. Alternatives for non-vegan gummy products include Surf Sweets Annie’s Organic Homegrown Fruit Snacks, and Squish Candies — these use plant thickeners, like pectin from apples and agar-agar, a seaweed.
 Dandies are an alternative for marshmallows.
 And for gum, you can choose Juicy Fruit or Eclipse, both vegan.

 You'll also want to read the ingredients in your gummy vitamins to ensure they don't have gelatin and find a vegan gummy vitamin instead.
 Try GRO Biotin Gummies for Hair, which are thickened with tapioca syrup instead of gelatin.

-Many chips contain cheese-products especially flavors like sour cream & onion, nacho cheese and anything else cheesy.
+Many chips contain cheese-products especially flavors like sour cream and onion, nacho cheese and anything else cheesy.
 Plain corn tortilla chips are usually vegan.